g4edge/pyg4ometry-bitbucket/docs/source/installation.rst

 Installation
 ------------

-To install pyg4ometry, simply run ``make install`` from the root pygeometry directory.::
+To install pyg4ometry, simply run ``make install`` from the root pyg4ometry directory.::

   cd /my/path/to/repositories/